It was late on a Friday night when my husband decided our dog’s toenails needed a trim.

 What happens if you’re trimming your dog’s nails, and you accidentally cut the quick?

-In the future, though, you may want to invest in a nail trimmer that has a built-in safety device.
+In the future, you may want to invest in a nail trimmer that has a built-in safety device.
+But you have to make sure to use it correctly.
+In a well lit area.
+A safety-device isn’t safe if you don’t use it the right way.

 I Cut My Dog’s Quick